zatonovo/onlineforecast/cran-comments.md

 # v1.0.1

 We have changed a few minor things:
-- Added better checks and error messages for input data
+- Added better checks and error messages for data
 - Small bug fixes

 #----------------------------------------------------------------